 - Try to gently rotate the abutment to check that it is stable.
-If the connection is not stable, refer the patient to a trained healthcare professional. - Inspect the skin surrounding the abutment, and remove any debris around or on the inside of the abutment. - Inform the patient that in the event of persistent soreness, he or she must contact the clinic.
-It is easier to treat skin irritations or infections at an early stage.
+If the connection is not stable, refer the patient to a trained healthcare professional. - Inspect the skin surrounding the abutment, and remove any debris around or on the inside of the abutment. - Inform the patient that in the event of persistent soreness, they must contact the clinic.
+It is best to treat skin irritations or infections at an early stage.

-Practise operating the sound processor
+Practice operating the sound processor

-- Explain the importance of keeping the coupling clear of hair and debris. - Practise connecting and disconnecting the sound processor from the abutment. - Practise operating the sound processor controls. - Demonstrate sound processor features, such as volume control, push button, battery insertion and how to properly store the sound processor when not in use.
+- Explain the importance of keeping the coupling clear of hair and debris. - Practice connecting and disconnecting the sound processor from the abutment. - Practice operating the sound processor controls. - Demonstrate sound processor features, such as volume control, push button, and battery insertion, and how to properly store the sound processor when not in use.